BANZUIGE/Mito-COI/README.md

 * COI
   A non-redundant reference database containing only COI-related sequences for eukaryotes.
 * 3xia.genus
-  A characteristic database created with 57 common zooplankton genus recorded in the Three Gorges Reservoir area from historical records (not used in the article), for tutorials and testing.
+  A characteristic database created with 57 common zooplankton genus recorded in the Three Gorges Reservoir area from historical records (not used in the article), for **tutorials** and **testing**.
   Smaller files are suitable for uploading to Github.

 # Abbreviations used in this GitHub Repository and their meanings
 * mito/mitochondrial